 If you’re able to land on a lot of vacant properties on your first two trips around the board and if you’re lucky enough to draw some of the best Chance and Community Chest cards, then this will affect the outcome of the game more than any skills you can learn.

-But on the whole, Monopoly Rivals is usually pretty cheap to buy and I think it would make a good addition to anyone’s board games collection.
+But if you want my Monopoly Rivals Edition review, I’d say it would make a good addition to anyone’s board games collection.